When East Side resident Dennis Krantz used to think of Morocco, he thought of movies such as "Casablanca."

 Smaili's native country is 98.7 percent Muslim, according to the CIA's World Factbook.

-He is one of five Youth Exchange and Study Program students in Arizona, according to Ayusa Global Youth Exchange, a non-profit organization that has helped administer the program since 2003.
+He is one of five Youth Exchange and Study Program students in Arizona, according to Ayusa International, a non-profit organization that has helped administer the program since 2003.

 "The idea is that they experience America," said David Beiser, Ayusa's Youth Exchange and Study Program director.